kubernetes/website/content/en/docs/setup/custom-cloud/kubespray.md

 You can reset your nodes and wipe out all components installed with Kubespray via the [reset playbook](https://github.com/kubernetes-incubator/kubespray/blob/master/reset.yml).

 {{< caution >}}
-**Caution:** When running the reset playbook, be sure not to accidentally target your production cluster!
+When running the reset playbook, be sure not to accidentally target your production cluster!
 {{< /caution >}}

 ## Feedback